Learn How to Grow Bitter Melon in pots easily! It is fun and Growing Bitter Gourd this way will produce ample harvest for your family!

 It is prone to diseases like watermelon mosaic virus, other cucurbit diseases, and powdery mildew.
 In pests, it gets affected by aphids and spider mites.

-Bitter melon starts to fruit quickly in 2 months.
-Harvest fruits when they are green, little pale and unripe and about the size of 3 to 6 inches (depending more on the variety and type).
+Bitter melon starts to fruit in 2-3 months.
+Harvest fruits when green, a little pale, unripe, and about the size of 3 to 6 inches (depending more on the variety and type).

 Within 6 to 8 weeks after germination, you’ll see the blossoms, and in the next 2-3 weeks, fruits will appear and ready to be picked.